-Welding automation increases productivity, enables time savings, and improves welding quality – and thanks to technology developments, automated welding is applicable and productive for more specialized, non-repetitive productions as well.
+Welding automation increases productivity enables time savings, and improves welding quality – and thanks to technology developments, automated welding is applicable and productive for more specialized, non-repetitive productions as well.
 Pemamek’s Application Manager of Robotics, Teemu Rusi, discusses some of the current trends in robotic welding and welding automation and how they can benefit applications of all sizes.

 Robotic welding eases the job of welders

-.. and brings solutions to the increasing shortage of welding personnel.
+In addition, it also brings solutions to the increasing shortage of welding personnel.
 According to Rusi, the lack of welding labor is a known concern around the globe.

 “Lack of qualified welders increases the interest and need for welding automation.
 This doesn’t mean that robots are taking over the job of real humans, however: with the help of automated solutions, human power can be released to more specified tasks.
 Furthermore, automation creates new jobs as well”, Teemu Rusi, Application Manager of Robotics at Pemamek, explains.